Doctor insights on:

 Shaky hands is a symptom in a person's hand or hands has a tremor (shakiness or small back and forth movements).
 Shakiness can be present at rest, all the time, or only when the person is trying to use his hands.
 Causes include, brain problems, nerve problems, muscle problems, medicine effects, drug abuse, etc. ...Read more

-Still haven't figured out what tremors means while I'm surgery.I was told I had tremors during my dnc what's this mean?
+Still haven't figured out what tremors means while i'm surgery.I was told i had tremors during my dnc what's this mean?

 No cure: Some patients require only intermittent tremor reduction, such as when attending a meeting or engaging in a social activity.
 For these patients, a cocktail or beer prior to the activity may be sufficient.
 An alternative is Propranolol (10-40 mg) approximately one half hour prior to the event.
 Alcohol consumption is not an appropriate maintenance therapy for patients who seek tremor reduction throu. ...Read more

 Neurologic consult: First it would be important to determine the cause of the tremors.
 If they are related to medication you are currently taking, changing medications will see an improvement in the tremor.
 You should see a neurologist and be evaluated.
 The neurologist should be able to tell you what type of tremor you have, and the types of treatment options available including medications and possibly dbs/surgery. ...Read moreSee 1 more doctor answer

 Too many to name: Are you sure they are drug induced tremors and not just some associated with advanced age?
 If you would like to submit the names of the drugs, we could then look to see if any are prone to cause tremors.
 Also, a movement disorder specialized neurologist would be very helpful in this case. ...Read more

 I was given metaclopramide for nausea, took two tablets snd developed akethisa, panic, tremors this ha been going on for two months?

 Metaclopramide: Metaclopramide (reglan) can cause motor restlessness (akathisia) as well as acute dystonic reactions such as involuntary limb movements, facial grimacing, torticollis, oculogyric crisis, tongue protrusion movements, etc. It can also cause parkinsonian symptoms like tremor.
 It's hard to imagine these continuing for months after only 2 tablets & no other meds -- but possible.
 See your doctor. ...Read moreSee 1 more doctor answer

 Long drive triggered vertigo for past10days.Dramamine helping.
-Last night started shaking / tremors/ (no cold) .
-Went to emergency.
+Last night started shaking / tremors/ (no cold) ..Went to emergency.
 Test were fine.
 BP was high170/90.
 Was fine today.
-Shaking is back tonight.
-Traveling to asia in 3 days.
+Shaking is back tonight. traveling to asia in 3 days.
 Is it anxiety?

-I am suffering from hand tremors, I feel nervous while taking tea or coffee when surrounded by a group of people as my hand shakes how to avoid this ?
+I am suffering from hand tremors, i feel nervous while taking tea or coffee when surrounded by a group of people as my hand shakes how to avoid this ?

 See a neurologist: Your description of tremors indicate that you have essential tremors.
 If your other family members also suffer from tremors then it will be familial tremors.
 Neurologist can diagnose and treat your tremors with medications. ...Read more

 Have ortho static tremors.
-Am interested in any advice I can get about this because there doesn't seem to be very much known about this.
+Am interested in any advice i can get about this because there doesn't seem to be very much known about this.

 Orthostatic tremor: Orthostatic tremor is a rare neurologic disorder which is typically diagnosed by a neurologist by using an EMG (electromyogram) to demonstrate the presence of high frequency (12-16 hertz or cycle per second) muscle activity in the leg muscles.
 The condition occurs specifically with standing and may be responsive to medications including Clonazepam or depakote.
 The disorder may exist in isolation. ...Read moreSee 1 more doctor answer

 Unfortunately no: Essential tremors differ from parkinsons in that they often worsen with action & can be heriditary.Different drugs including beta blockers & anticonvulsants have been tried but results are variable & not very encouraging. ...Read more

 As a normal healthy male is it safe to take beta blockers?
 I take 2/3 x 40mg for benign essential tremor ?
 Am at risk of diabetes

 YES: Betablockers are relatively safe.
 They are contraindicated in asthma and chronic bronchitis and rarely cause nightmares! betablockers are the choice medication for benign essential tremor.
 You can take the minimum dosage that make the tremor acceptable and even not take it any day that you like (e.g. When you are at home !) it is a control not a cure. ...Read more